 Canadian Hemlock is one of our climax forest species in Wisconsin Forests.
 It’s commonly found with American Beech and Yellow Birch in acidic, well drained soils.
 If you’ve ever strolled through the woods and seen a very dark patch, it was likely beneath the shade of Canadian Hemlocks.
 Few plants can grow in this heavy shade, but you can often find sedges, clubmoss, and Canadian Hemlock seedlings growing beneath.

 The furrowed, rich brown-red bark and persistent cones are excellent ornamental characteristics.
 If you have a need for a shade tolerant evergreen, this is a top choice.

 Canadian Hemlock has the greatest shade tolerance of all North American trees.
 It can survive with as little as 5% sunlight!
 In environments like this, it grows extremely slow.
 A 3″ DBH (diameter at 4.5 feet off ground) tree may be 200 years old!
 They are also long-lived, with some specimens reported to be over 900 years old.

 In areas with higher light levels, Canadian Hemlock will grow much faster.

-In the wild, Canadian Hemlock relies on Coarse Woody Debris to grow.
+In the wild, Canadian Hemlock relies on coarse woody debris to grow.
 These are large pieces of trees that have fallen and decayed over decades.
 Seedlings have an easier time of germinating on these trunks due to their high moisture and nutrient content.

 The heavy shade cast by this evergreen makes it difficult for many perennials or shrubs to grow beneath.
-Consider using Wild Ginger or False Solomon’s Seal around the dripline, which will spread as the tree grows larger and act as a living mulch for the soil.
+Consider using Canada Wild Ginger or False Solomon’s Seal around the dripline, which will spread as the tree grows larger and act as a living mulch for the soil.